 The seaplane will fly you back to Male at the end of your holiday where you then catch your flight home.

 We have holidayed in many places now and had always vowed to never visit the same place twice, as it’s a big old world out there and there’s lots of places we still want to see.
-BUT…….. for the last two years, everywhere we have looked at for a beach holiday has always been compared to Meedhupparu – and has never come close to drawing us away from The Maldives.
+BUT…….. for two years in a row, everywhere we have looked at for a beach holiday has always been compared to Meedhupparu – and has never come close to drawing us away from The Maldives.